 Connect the intrusion alarm switch to pin 1 (ground) and pin 3 (digital I/O) of the camera’s I/O connector.

-Configure the input port
+Configure the input port:

 For Port 1:

-Type a name for the action rule.
+Type a name for the recipient.

 To create a new recipient, click .
 To copy an existing recipient, click .